EndPointCorp/end-point-blog/2022/04/perl-web-frameworks.md

 Hello Marco
 ```

-The Dancer’s core doesn’t do much more than routing.
+Dancer’s core doesn’t do much more than routing.
 And you’ll also
-notice that the syntax is very similar to Mojolicious::Lites.
+notice that the syntax is very similar to Mojolicious::Lite.
 So to
 get something done you need to start installing plugins which will
 provide the needed glue to interact with a database, work with your
 template system of choice, and more.